Platon Lechitsky: Russo-Japanese war

-With a regiment in September 1904, he marched from Liaoyang to Fynhuangcheng and on to Yala.
+In September 1904, Lechitsky marched with a regiment from Liaoyang to Fynhuangcheng and on to Yala.
 On 11 April, Lechitsky was entrusted with protecting a section of the Yalu River from the village of Syndyagou to s.
-Kuluza, over 18 miles, with a detachment from the battalion of the 24th East Siberian Rifle Regiment, a company of the 10th East Siberian Rifle Regiment, the 1st East Siberian Mountain Battery and 2 hundred.
-Ussuri Cossack Regiment.
+Kuluza, over 18 miles, with a detachment from the battalion of the 24th East Siberian Rifle Regiment, a company of the 10th East Siberian Rifle Regiment, the 1st East Siberian Mountain Battery and two hundred.
 Having made a forced transition of 44 miles, Lechitsky at dawn on 12 April arrived at the mouth of the river.

-Ambihe took his assigned unit detachment, mainly against the mouth of the river.
-Ambihe is an important crossing point.
-18 Apr Tyurenchensky battle broke out.
-Not oriented from the headquarters of the Eastern detachment, Lechitsky only received information about him from the Chinese on the 19th and therefore left on the 20th, and on the 21st joined the right column of the Eastern detachment, retreating to Modulinsky Pass.
+On April 18, 1904, the Battle of the Yalu River broke out.
+Lechitsky only received information about the battle from the Chinese on the 19th and on the 21st joined the right column of the Eastern detachment, retreating to Modulinsky Pass.
 On 1 May, all parts of the Eastern detachment retreated to Lyandansyan, leaving the advanced units at the passes, including on Modulinsky — the Lechitsky detachment from the 24th V.-Sib. page pp. with 2 op. and 1 hundred. kaz.
 14 June, by order of the head of Vost. detachment of the 24th V.-Sib. p. n. moved to Thavuan, forming a general reserve.

-Having no reliable information about the enemy, the head of the Eastern detachment, Count Keller, appointed an intensified reconnaissance on the night of 21 June, during which Lechitsky, with a detachment of 2 battalions, had to find out the forces of the protest on the right. crest of Ufanguansk. the pass.
-All intelligence has been reduced to several departments. bayonets. fights with outposts in Japan. the watchman. protection.
-Having determined that the first ridge is Ufanguansk.
-A whole regiment occupies the pass, but without artillery, L. began to depart at 5.30 a.m.
-It was already light, and therefore, with the detachment to Lidapuz and further along the high road, detachment L. carried the chapters.
-Losses - 12 of. and 355 lower rank .; L. himself was shell-shocked rouge. right bullet right? temple.
-On 4 July, L. took part in the establishment of a part of the East. detachment (26 battalions) to Ufanguansk. pass.
-For outstanding manhood in previous battles, L. was awarded the Order of St. George of the 4th degree, and on 11 August. granted by the adjutant wing to His Imperial Majesty.
-10 Aug L. with his regiment and 4 batteries took the rights. section of the Landasyansky position near the village of Kofintszy, and on 13 August. in the morning the position of the 24th V.-Sib. p. p. began the present part of the 1st brigade of Japan.
-Guard of General Assad, supported by a strong artillery. by fire, but failed.
-8 times the Japanese tried to take possession of the trenches, but were recaptured in unison. the efforts of valiant. shooters of the 24th p., acting in the notice. connection with artillery under the general. leadership of their courage. com pa When the concentration of our army near Liaoyang began, Lechitsky and the regiment formed one of the vanguards of the III Siberian Corps, which was entrusted with the difficult task of holding the enemy until the crossing through the Vanbatai Pass of all convoys and artillery of the corps ended.
-With rearguard battles, Lechitsky on 15 August retreated to the forefront of Liaoyang positions located in the vicinity of the village of Mindyafan, and on 16 August he occupied a site at Tsofantunsky position, which he defended stubbornly in the days of the Liaoyang battle.
+On 4 July, Lechitsky took part in the establishment of a part of the East detachment (26 battalions) to Ufanguansk passage.
+For outstanding service in previous battles, he was awarded the Order of St. George of the 4th degree, and on 11 August granted by the adjutant wing to His Imperial Majesty.
+On 10 August, Lechitsky with his regiment took the right-side section of the Landasyansky position near the village of Kofintszy, and on 13 August.
+With rearguard battles, Lechitsky on 15 August retreated to the forefront of Liaoyang, with his position located in the vicinity of the village of Mindyafan, and on 16 August he occupied a site at Tsofantunsky, which he defended in the days of the Liaoyang battle.